 Rating Foreseeable Description Effective There is little scope for improvement.
-Processes (Controls) operating as intended and aligned to Policies / Procedures.
+Processes (Controls) operating as intended and aligned to Policies I Procedures.
 Subject to ongoing monitoring.
 Reviewed and tested regularly.
-Adequate There is some scope for improvement.
-Processes (Controls) generally operating as intended, however inadequacies exist.
+Adequate Imnrovemenr Processes (Controls) generally operating as intended, however inadequacies exist.
 Nil or limited monitoring.
 Reviewed and tested, but not regularly.
 Inadequate There is a need for improvement or action.
 Processes (Controls) not operating as intended.
 Processes (Controls) do not exist, or are not being complied with.
 Have not been reviewed or tested for some time.